imattau/PaiDuan/project_spec.md

 ### Objective

-Modernise Creator Wizard UI, fix tool loading/trim bugs, and ensure WebM (9:16) is default format.
+Modernise Creator Wizard UI, fix tool loading/trim bugs, and ensure WebM is the default format.
 Recording in the browser is currently out of scope.

 ### Tasks